This isn’t science fiction.

 Imagine a city in which all the buildings automatically clean polluted air without the need for expensive filtration devices.

-It sounds like something from a futuristic world, but the reality is that the substance titanium dioxide (TiO2) – which occurs in nature – is already making this fight against pollution a reality.
+It sounds like something from a futuristic world, but the reality is that TiO2 is already making this fight against pollution a reality.

-Special grades of titanium dioxide can remove harmful nitrogen oxides in the air through ‘photocatalysis’ – a process where light speeds up a naturally occurring chemical reaction called photolysis.
+Special types of TiO2 can remove harmful nitrogen oxides in the air through ‘photocatalysis’ – a process where light speeds up a naturally occurring chemical reaction called photolysis.
 Photocatalysis results in the rapid conversion of nitrogen oxides into harmless soluble nitrate salts which are removed from a building’s surface by rainfall.

-By painting buildings, or using preformed materials containing these special grades of titanium dioxide, you can create this reaction on a large scale.
+By painting buildings, or using preformed materials containing these special types of TiO2, you can create this reaction on a large scale.

 Typically produced by diesel- and petrol-driven engines, nitrogen oxides are both directly harmful to health and responsible for smog formation.
 This process of photocatalysis can be used to safely remove dangerous and polluting matter from the air.

-Even better, the titanium dioxide isn’t consumed or degraded.
-This means that the TiO2 based coatings will continuously remove the pollutants from the air, making it a cost-effective and low-maintenance solution.
+Even better, the TiO2 isn’t consumed or degraded.
+This means that the TiO2-based coatings will continuously remove the pollutants from the air, helping to making it a cost-effective and low-maintenance solution.